cgwire/kitsu/docs/short/README.md

 ![Breakdown page create asset](../img/getting-started/breakdown_create_asset.png)

-You can also choose multiple shots at the same time.
+You can also choose multiple shots at once.
 Click on the first shot, hold the **shift** key, and click on the last shot of your selection.

 ![Breakdown page global bulk select](../img/getting-started/breakdown_general_bulk_select.png)